The Foundry Problem: World Models and the Missing Liability Framework for Self-Supervised Learning

 I propose a tiered liability framework organized around the distinction between Structural Defects and Instructional Defects.

 Structural Defects originate in the SSL phase itself.
 They include biases encoded in the learned representations, memorized private data recoverable from the weights, and backdoor triggers installed through corpus poisoning.
 They are structural because they are encoded in the world model, the foundry’s core output.
 A fine-tuner inherits that world model.
 It can adjust behavior at the margins.
 It cannot rebuild the map.
 These defects therefore persist through fine-tuning and cannot be remediated by downstream actors without access to and control over the base model.
-Liability for Structural Defects falls appropriately on the Base Model Provider.
+Liability for Structural Defects falls appropriately on the Base Model provider.

 Instructional Defects are introduced through fine-tuning, prompt design, or deployment decisions.
 A model fine-tuned to generate harmful content, deployed in a context for which its representational properties are unsuitable, or prompted in ways that elicit harmful outputs falls into this category.
 Liability for Instructional Defects falls appropriately on the Fine-Tuner or Deployer.

-The Stewardship Defense is the incentive mechanism that makes this framework function.
-A Base Model Provider who has implemented the AI-DSF’s controls during the SSL phase receives a rebuttable presumption of non-negligence as to Structural Defects.
+The Stewardship Defense is the incentive mechanism that makes this framework work.
+A Base Model provider who has implemented the AI-DSF’s controls during the SSL phase receives a rebuttable presumption of non-negligence as to Structural Defects.
 The operative obligations are specific.
 On the Basic Controls side, the provider must maintain documented Data Inventory practices with pre-ingestion licensing review, Continuous Data Vulnerability Management with anomaly detection and Machine Unlearning capabilities, and a Data Incident Response Plan covering poisoning and memorization events.
 On the Foundational Controls side, it must implement Data Provenance Protections with documented safeguards against poisoning, Data Threat Defenses aligned with the NIST adversarial machine learning taxonomy, and Audit and Control findings reported to senior management.
 Finally, at the Organizational level, it must implement a formal Data Stewardship Program with board-level oversight, and conduct Fuzzing Tests and Red Team exercises against its pre-training pipeline.

 A provider who has satisfied these controls has done what the AI-DSF requires.
-The presumption of non-negligence follows.
+The presumption of non-negligence appropriately follows.
 A plaintiff who can demonstrate that the provider knew of a specific risk, that the relevant control was designed to address that risk, and that the provider failed to implement or maintain that control can overcome the presumption.
 But the burden shifts.
 And that shift is precisely the incentive the SSL ecosystem currently lacks.

 This structure mirrors the EU AI Act’s conformity assessment mechanism and the NIST AI RMF’s risk tiering, without requiring comprehensive regulatory adoption.
 Courts can develop the framework through common law without waiting for legislation.
 The AI-DSF already exists as a documented standard.
 Its controls are specific and auditable.
 The doctrinal infrastructure for a negligence per se argument, or at minimum a strong res ipsa inference, is available to courts willing to engage with it.